beaugunderson/dotfiles/README.md

 dotfiles
 ========

-These are my bash, ack, jshint, git, ssh, and vim configuration files.
+My dotfiles.
+Of particular interest are probably the vim and utility scripts.